Missouri's State Ranking

+Bar chart showing number of Grade A and manufacturing grade dairies in Missouri from 2000 to 2020.
 The number of Missouri’s dairy farms are declining slowly.
-In December 2020, 684 permitted dairy farms operated in Missouri.
-Of these, 499 were Grade A farms, and 185 were manufacturing-grade farms, which includes Amish farms and some goat or sheep dairies.
+In December 2000, Missouri has 2,291 permitted dairy farms.
+By December 2020, 684 permitted dairy farms operated in Missouri.
+Of these, 499 were Grade A farms, and 185 were manufacturing-grade farms.

+Line graph showing milk production per cow for Missouri from 2000 to 2020.
+Production per cow ranged from 13,441 to 16,026 pounds over the time period.
 Missouri's milk production per cow tends to be low when compared to other U.S. states.
-An average U.S. dairy cow produced 23,391 pounds in 2019 as compared to Missouri's average of 14,103 pounds.
+An average U.S. dairy cow produced 23,777 pounds in 2020 as compared to Missouri's average of 14,276 pounds.
 A common explanation for this deviation is the state's reliance upon pasture-based dairy systems rather than confinement systems.
-Since 2005, Missouri's large-scale adoption of low-input intensive rotational grazing dairying has decreased and slowed the growth in the state's average milk production per cow.

 Milk Production per Cow, Missouri and Surrounding States